apache/pekko-connectors-kafka/docs/src/main/paradox/consumer.md

 All commit batches are aggregated internally and passed on to Kafka very often (in every poll cycle), the Committer settings configure how the stream sends the offsets to the internal actor which communicates with the Kafka broker.
 Increasing these values means that in case of a failure you may have to re-process more messages.

-If you use Kafka older than version 2.1.0 and consume from a topic with low activity, and possibly no messages arrive for more than 24 hours, consider enabling periodical commit refresh (`akka.kafka.consumer.commit-refresh-interval` configuration parameters), otherwise offsets might expire in the Kafka storage.
+If you use Kafka older than version 2.1.0 and consume from a topic with low activity, and possibly no messages arrive for more than 24 hours, consider enabling periodical commit refresh (`pekko.kafka.consumer.commit-refresh-interval` configuration parameters), otherwise offsets might expire in the Kafka storage.
 This has been fixed in Kafka 2.1.0 (See [KAFKA-4682](https://issues.apache.org/jira/browse/KAFKA-4682)).

 #### Committer variants